thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 ### Inverted Bottleneck

 A convolution with kernel size of 7 $\times$ 7 is used in each block that allows the model to focus on local regions.
-This enhances the model's ability to capture complex spatial patterns in images by expanding the channels.
+This enhances the model's ability to capture complex spatial patterns in images and identiy subtle anatomical changes in the brain by expanding the channel.

 ### Activation Functions